 Create the ‘mount point’

 It is strongly advisable you create a label on the volume as showed in Using (attaching) a Volume

 Try it!
 Especially if you plan to put some options (e.g. -o user,… ).
 Whatever the command…

 root@maz03:~# mount | grep volume1 /dev/vdb on /mnt/volume1 type ext4 (rw,relatime)

 If everything is ok you can safely edit the /etc/fstab file.
 We will use the ‘nano’ editor for that:

 Your screen should look like this one:

-Add a line telling you want to mount the device /dev/vdb under /mnt/volume1 (you have already created an ext4 filesystem on it).
+Add a line telling you want to mount the device with label

 This should be the content of your file:

 CTRL+o… … and confirming with enter.